Consensys-Network-State/ds3-vite-template/README.md

-# Vite + CUI
+# Vite + DS3

-This example provides a minimal setup to get CUI working in Vite.
+This example provides a minimal setup to get DS3 working in Vite.

-## Installing CUI
+## Installing DS3

 This template was created with the following steps: